SeaGraphData/Facility-Cost/README.md

-# Facility-Cost
+# Facility Cost Evaluation
-Power Plant and Cost Evaluation Script
+Power Plant and Cost Evaluation Script.
+Updates will be very soon uploaded.
+Thanks for your time!